MicrosoftDocs/sql-docs/docs/ssma/sybase/executing-the-ssma-console-sybasetosql.md

 Failure to connect to the source database server during the command execution, also results in terminating the console application.

--   `conversion-report-folder:` Specifies the folder in which the assessment report can to be stored. (optional attribute)
+-   `conversion-report-folder:` Specifies the folder in which the assessment report can be stored. (optional attribute)

--   `object-name:` Specifies the object(s) considered for assessment report generation (supports indivdual object names or a group object name).
+-   `object-name:` Specifies the object(s) considered for assessment report generation (supports individual object names or a group object name).

 -   `object-type:` Specifies the type of the object called out in the object-name attribute (if object category is specified, then object type will be "category").